sindresorhus/pify/readme.md

 const someInstance = new SomeClass();

-// `someFunction` can't access its class context. const someFunction = pify(someClass.someFunction);
+// ❌ `someFunction` can't access its class context. const someFunction = pify(someClass.someFunction);

-// `someFunction` is extracted from the entire promisified class, allowing it to keep its context. const someClassPromisified = pify(someClass);
+// ✅ The whole class is promisified and the `someFunction` method is called on its class. const someClassPromisified = pify(someClass);
 someClassPromisified.someFunction();

-// `someFunction` is bound to its class. const someFunction = pify(someClass.someFunction.bind(someClass));
+// ✅ `someFunction` is bound to its class before being promisified. const someFunction = pify(someClass.someFunction.bind(someClass));
 ```